 The paper will try to connect John Dewey with the ideals of both deliberative and participatory democracy via the theory of communication.
-To show Dewey's deliberative side of the project, the writings of Jürgen Habermas will be analysed, wherein the question is whether Dewey anticipated the idea of public-ness and communication in the writings of Habermas on deliberation.
+To show Dewey's deliberative side of the project, the writings of Jürgen Habermas will be analysed, wherein the question is whether Dewey anticipated the idea of publicness and communication in the writings of Habermas on deliberation.
 This will be a way of analysing what Dewey regarded as deliberation against what he did not.
-In particular, Dewey being sympathetic about the deliberative aspects, went beyond this approach to claim congruence between the social and political with an aim to highlight inequalities among people and to secure social self-development.
-This line of argument will help construct a view of Dewey's writings about the ideal democracy wherein the role of communication is not to build consensus but confluence, the mutual recognition of issues, where reason is not prioritised.
-This will be reflective of his participatory approach which is based on the notion that individuality is social.
-So, the task in this paper will be to establish grounds for searching the moral philosophy for an individual's participation and inclusivity via the ideal of democracy.
+In particular, Dewey, being sympathetic about the deliberative aspects, went beyond this approach to claim congruence between the social and political with the aim of highlighting inequalities among people and securing social self-development.
+This line of argument will help construct a view of Dewey's writings about the ideal democracy, wherein the role of communication is not to build consensus but confluence, the mutual recognition of issues, where reason is not prioritised.
+This will be reflective of his paper will be to establish grounds for searching the moral philosophy for an individual's participation and inclusivity via the ideal of democracy.

 John Dewey's focus on multiplicity paves the way to correct exclusiveness embedded in deliberative discourse.
 This shows how, while retaining the elements of deliberation, one can work towards fuller participation in social processes.
 First, it is vital to note what Habermas and Dewey meant by communication in the public sphere and what makes their ideals different.
 Thus, the aim of this will be to address what Dewey's ideal for deliberation is.
 The paper further highlights the tussle between a rational critical approach and reflective agency.
-The former is embedded in Habermas's communication, whereas the latter in Dewey's.
+The former is embedded in Habermas's communication, whereas the latter is in Dewey's.

 It should be noted that the concept of the public sphere advocated by both is not the concern of this paper.
 Rather, the aim is to highlight the module through which communication occurs.
+For this,

-For this, Dewey's concepts of reflectivity, continual changes, and the idea of growth to advocate a superior theory of communication will be utilised.
+Dewey's concepts of reflectivity, continual changes, and the idea of growth to advocate a superior theory of communication will be utilised.